 This ensures your hands stay warm and dry, but depending on the nature of your work, you’ll need to look for other, more specialized features too.

 You can’t do your work if your gloves don’t work for you.
 You’ll also want to find a pair with all the features that your work demands.
 The best winter work gloves will also fit comfortably and feel great to wear.

 For this kind of work, safety is a huge priority.
 You need reliable grip control on any surface -- dry, wet, or oily.
 Look for insulated gloves with an oil- and petrochemical-resistant grip.
 Ideally, you also want impact protection from fingertip to wrist that bends with your hands as you move them.
 Our HM® Deep Winter gloves are a good example.

 In addition to insulation, grip control, and impact protection, some people also want gloves with cut-resistant palms and abrasion resistance, like our Deep III Pro Winter gloves, which are specifically designed for potentially dangerous work that requires high-level performance, like:

 - Search and rescue

 Gloves that Maximize Comfort and Convenience for General Work

-In some cases, you just need great quality gloves for general indoor and outdoor work, such as work with light power tools, light duty construction, manufacturing, home maintenance, and more.
+In some cases, you just need great quality gloves for general outdoor work, such as work with light power tools, light-duty construction, manufacturing, home maintenance, and more.
 In this case, you want good grip control and high-quality insulation for warmth.